 Arduino UNO.
 Standard format, but the exact variant doesn't matter.
 In this case it happened to be a unit that had a failed Mega16U2, so it was no longer usable as a development board, but quite suitable as a dedicated device.

 Motor Driver Shield V1.
-This is now regarded as obsolete, so finding a dedicated task that it could be assigned to was a worthwhile usage.
+DK Electronics.
+This is also marketed as the Funduino L293D Motor Shield.
+This shield is now regarded as obsolete, so finding a dedicated task that it could be assigned to was a worthwhile usage.
 The motor, servo and power connections are made through the shield pins, while the display, encoder and pot connections are soldered to the unused pins using the small prototyping area.

 OLED, 0.96" Mono 128x64 I2C.
 Small, but adequate for the limited user interaction implemented in the device.